tesladodger/ProjetoMC/README.md

 ## To do:

-1. Todos os cálculos
-   * Derivadas
-   * Diferenças finitas
-   * Erros
+1. 5 pontos correto
-2. Gráficos
+2. Molas

 ## Convenções: